-- 2. In the event of a Critical incident, the client's medical record/s will immediately be safeguarded by the program manager or designee.
+- 1. Within 24hrs upon knowledge of incident, program shall report the incident and all known details via secure email or fax.
+All providers are required to report critical incidents involving clients in active treatment or whose discharge from services has been 30 days or less. - 2.
+In the event of a Critical incident, the client's medical record/s will immediately be safeguarded by the program manager or designee.
 Program manager shall review chart as soon as possible.
 The client medical record shall not be accessed by unauthorized staff not involved in the incident. - 3.
 All program staff will maintain confidentiality about client and critical incident.
 The critical incident should not be the subject of casual conversation among staff. - 4.
 All critical incidents shall be investigated and reviewed by the program.
 The program shall submit a complete Report of Findings (ROF) to QA within 30 days of knowledge of the incident.
 (See Optum site for the ROF Form).
 In instances where an ROF is required for a Critical Incident and there are multiple program assignments, an ROF will be required for the primary client assignment and/or the Program where the critical incident took place.
-The primary assignments submitting a CIR for the same incident may require an ROF per QA or COR request.
+The primary assignment may be viewed in the EHR if the permissions have been granted.
+Any other client program assignments submitting a CIR for the same incident may require an ROF per QA or COR request.
 In the case of a client death, there is an exception to the ROF being due to QA within 30 days of knowledge of the incident when the program is waiting on the CME report.
 The provider must inform QA that the CME report is pending and may request an extension. - 5.
 A critical incident report is never to be filed in the client's medical record.
 A critical incident Report shall be kept in a separate secured confidential file. - 6.
 A critical incident that results in 1) a death by suicide or 2) an alleged client committed homicide will automatically trigger a chart review by the QA Unit and require the completion of a Root Cause Analysis (RCA) within 30 days of knowledge of the incident or at the request of QA.
 In instances where the RCA is required for a Critical Incident where a client has multiple program assignments, the RCA will only be required for the primary client assignment and/or the program where the critical incident requiring the RCA took place.
 An RCA for any other client assignments may be requested by QA or your COR as clinically indicated.
-The primary assignment may be viewed in the EHR if the permissions have been granted - 7.
-The Action Items because of the RCA shall be summarized and submitted to the QA unit with 30 days of knowledge of the incident.
+The primary assignment may be viewed in the EHR if the permissions have been granted

+7. The Action Items because of the RCA shall be summarized and submitted to the QA unit with 30 days of knowledge of the incident.
 Do not submit the RCA worksheet, only a summary of action items.